castellani8/castellani8/README.md

 | Node  |  ![](https://progress-bar.dev/6/?scale=10&suffix=/10)  |
 | Ubuntu  |  ![](https://progress-bar.dev/7/?scale=10&suffix=/10)  |
 | MySQL  |  ![](https://progress-bar.dev/08/?scale=10&suffix=/10)  |

+- 🔭 I’m currently working ... on a real state system
+- 🌱 I’m currently learning ...
+Laravel
+- 💬 Ask me about ...
+PHP!
+- 📫 How to reach me: ... send me a email!

 <!--
 **castellani8/castellani8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.